-I absolutely love this keto smoked salmon recipe because not only is it tasty, it also fits into my macros perfectly!
-Each serving is high protein, zero carb with moderate fat.
+I absolutely love this easy recipe for keto smoked salmon because, not only is it tasty, it also fits into my macros perfectly!
+Each serving is high protein, zero carb, with moderate fat content.

 How to make keto smoked salmon:

-I chose to use Swerve sweetner and Lakanto syrup because they are made with Erythritol and Monk fruit respectively.
-Both of these sweetners are low on the glycemic index and will not spike blood sugars.
+I chose to use Swerve sweetener and Lakanto syrup, because they are made with Erythritol and Monk fruit respectively.
+Both of these sweeteners are low on the glycemic index and will not spike blood sugars.